Selected Passages from Hungarian-Ottoman Wars

 Zrínyi Péter (Petar Zrinski)

-It was the time when the Sublime Porte successfully completed its Venetian war that had lasted for decades.
-Taking advantage of this, Zrínyi sent his envoy to the sultan, asking for the Ottomans’ support for his uprising against the Habsburgs.
-His diplomat quite misunderstood the ambiguous reply of the Grand Vizier, and upon his return, he wrongly assured Duke (Bán) Zrínyi that the Turks would be on his side.
-(My note: if Péter had accepted the Ottomans’ help against the Habsburgs, in the hope of getting the Croatian crown, would his brother Miklós have not accepted their help in the hope of the Hungarian crown?)
+It was the time when the Sublime Porte was ending its decades-long war against the Venetians.
+Taking advantage of this, Zrínyi sent his envoy to the Sultan to ask for the Ottomans’ support in his revolt against the Habsburgs.
+His diplomat misunderstood the Grand Vizier’s ambiguous reply, and on his return, he falsely assured Duke (Bán) Zrínyi that the Turks were on his side.

 Frangepán Ferenc (Fran Krsto Frankopan)